seifalmotaz/cruky_archived/docs/index.md

 __If you have any idea tell me in discussion section on github <a href="https://github.com/seifalmotaz/cruky/discussions/new?category=ideas" target="_blank">Submit new idea</a>__

 > Inspired by server-side frameworks like (Django, Flask, FastAPI)

+### Note
+__This is an early release of Cruky. there may be minor changes in future updates.
+A few features are still missing that will be part of the 1.0 release.__

 ---